timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-04-05
+# Objectives for Today 2022-04-06

 ## Rally of Rockets

-- Something something results screen and unlocking options?

-## LudumDare50

-- Playing and Rating Your Games (approximately 16:00 ET)
+- Continuing the development of batched meshes rendering in ICE for performance gains.

-## Still to Do (later) for Winter Eggspansion for Eggcelerate!
+## Winter Eggspansion for Eggcelerate!

 - Random todo tasks to help the game out with a small update.
   - Like saving the egg splats for returning to levels.